 Portland Parks & Recreation’s Produce for People (PFP) program, which sprouted in 1995 to combat Portland’s high poverty rate, is a grassroots effort in which community gardeners turn their ability to produce food into an opportunity to fulfill the needs of the hungry.
 In concert with hunger relief agencies, the program seeks to provide Portland’s emergency food shelters with fresh, nutritious, organic, locally grown food.

-Produce for People, supported by amazing gardeners at 31 community garden sites, donated over 26,000 pounds of produce to more than 24 different food pantries in the 2018 garden season!
+Produce for People, supported by amazing gardeners at 32 community garden sites, donated 25,303 pounds of produce to more than 24 different food pantries in the 2022 garden season.

-Not only is PFP is great way to give back, it's also a great way to fulfill community service hours!
+Not only is PFP is a great way to give back, it's also a great way to fulfill community service hours.

 - Contact the community gardens at 503-823-1612 to inquire if there is a PFP program at your garden site